-- History
+-

 ALL SAINTS ~ BEESTON REGIS

-Inside the Church is a little gem, beautifully proportioned and full of interesting features.
+Inside, the church is a little gem, beautifully proportioned and full of interesting features.
 Many visitors also remark on the peaceful atmosphere, reflecting the more than 900 years of worship and devotion.

-The Church is under the patronage of the Duchy of Lancaster.
-The Living was first linked to the Duchy in 1319, but was not formally part of the Lancaster inheritance until the crowning of Henry IV in 1399.
+All Saints is under the patronage of the Duchy of Lancaster.
+The living was first linked to the Duchy in 1319 but was not formally part of the Lancaster inheritance until the crowning of Henry IV in 1399.
+The parish of Beeston Regis was incorporated in the Benefice of Aylmerton, Runton, Beeston Regis and Gresham in 1999.

 THE CHURCH BUILDING

-In the next Century, however, the Church was reconstructed.
+The tower, built in the late 11th or early 12th century is the oldest part of the building.
+The tower arch opening into the nave and much of the nave and chancel walls come from the 13th century.
+In the next century however, the church was reconstructed.
 The existing arcades were inserted into the nave walls, opening into the aisles, which were built at this time.
 The nave was heightened to include the clerestory.
-Both the north and the south porches were added.
-The south porch, through which access to the Church is gained, is paved, quite unusually, with flints.
-The north porch is now used as a vestry.
+Both the north and the south porches were added and the south porch, through which access to the church is gained, is paved quite unusually with split flints.
+The north porch is now used as a cloakroom, installed in 2018.
+The tower room was turned into a kitchen a couple of years before that.

+Further restoration work was carried out in the mid 20th century and in 1947 the north aisle was furnished as St George’s Chapel as a memorial to the Fallen of the two World Wars.
+In 1949 the south aisle, originally the Lady Chapel, was furnished, the paneling being copied from the design of the Queen Elizabeth pew in Leeds church, Kent.
 In 1951 the tower was carefully restored, with some of the badly weathered coping stones being replaced with modern copies.
 The old coping stones were used to form the boundary for the Garden of Remembrance.

 IN THE CHURCH

-The Rood Screen This is perhaps the greatest treasure of the Church.
-Though much restored it originates from the 15th Century, having been completed in around 1480, and the painted panels date from that period.
-Like many screens this one suffered from neglect and maybe also deliberate damage in the Reformation, the Puritan era and the anti Gothic art movement in the l8th Century.
+The Rood Screen This is perhaps the greatest treasure of the church.
+Though much restored it originates from the 15th century, having been completed in around 1480, and the painted panels date from that period.
+Like many screens this one suffered from neglect and possibly also deliberate damage in the Reformation, the Puritan era and the anti Gothic art movement in the 18th century.
 It is known that the remains of the screen were removed to behind the main altar in 1870.
-(This can be seen in the photo of the Church circa 1900).
 It is from that date that the decision was made to restore the rood and screen.
-Parts that were too badly decayed were cut away, and the panels placed in the heavy Cill.
+Parts that were too badly decayed were cut away and the panels placed in the heavy cill.
 The uprights and arches together with the new oak groin and canopy were reconstructed.
 All this work carefully copied similar work in other screens.
-In 1914 it was returned to its proper position across the Chancel arch.
+In 1914 it was returned to its proper position across the chancel arch.
+Norfolk screen work is reputed to be the finest in England and the paintings of equally high standard.

 St Simon Zelotes (with saw and book)